 When a company’s brand does not meet the expectations of privacy and accountability, their users are more likely to choose an alternative product to make a statement, and investors are more likely to sell their shares in that company.

-This is where the trend of Environmental, Social, and Governance (ESG) investing runs parallel to the see-through economy.
+This is where the trend of Environmental, Social, and Governance (ESG) investing runs parallel to the see-through economy and ESG software can help.
 ESG investors are sending a message that they’re tired of negligence and the mishandling of corporate scandals and negligence.
 Already, shareholders are speaking up about their expectations not being met in a corporation’s risk management program.

 An effective ERM program proves to ESG investors that a company takes those expectations seriously.
 A study by Queens University has proven that companies that implement a comprehensive ERM program see a 25% increase in market value.